-- Best Western Las Mercedes Managua – (5 minutes from the airport) Free airport shuttle service is available upon request. » Check Rates
+- Best Western Las Mercedes Managua – Free airport shuttle service is available upon request. » Check Rates

-To see more options there is a list of hotels near Managua Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Managua Airport that can be sorted by price, distance, traveller rating and popularity.

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door.